Campus Improvement Plan

 Title I:

-Strategy 3: SBE Literacy Instructional Specialists and Math MCL will meet with grade level teams to collaborate on internalizing the lessons written by the district academic departments.
-Teams will gather in a Lab Site setting to explore instructional strategies and their impact on student learning.
+Strategy 3: SBE Literacy Instructional Specialists and Math MCL will meet with grade level teams to collaborate on internalizing the instructional units and lessons from HMH and/or written by the district academic departments.
+Teams will gather to explore instructional strategies and their impact on student learning.

 Strategy's Expected Result/Impact: SBE students will make significant progress in their literacy and math skills because of the clear instruction provided by our teachers.